New song honors slain UVa students

 “It’s much different from singing a requiem,” Kelly said.

-Before recording "Three Bright Lights," Kelly sought the feedback of fellow songwriters whose opinions he trusted, because it was important to him that the song honored the students and didn't settle for platitudes.
+Before recording “Three Bright Stars,” Kelly sought the feedback of fellow songwriters whose opinions he trusted, because it was important to him that the song honored the students and didn’t settle for platitudes.

 “I’m not trying to say I understand something that’s not understandable,” he said.
 “The last thing I wanted to do was put myself in a position where I was claiming any understanding.
 What I can do as a writer is to say what I saw.”